The Only Brexit Update You Need

-Lately, the Brexit insiders have taken their ball and run so far off ahead of the public that they’ve stopped explaining anything – no one who isn’t a pro or a crank knows an EFTA from an ECHR.
+Lately, the Brexit insiders have taken their ball and run so far off ahead of the public that they’ve stopped explaining anything.
+No one who isn’t a pro or a crank knows their EFTA from their ECHR.

 Worse – Brexit itself is no longer just one story.
 It’s about six, all happening simultaneously, but in very different locations with very different characters.